joshcomley/Overengineer/_posts/2015-12-20-updating-a-visual-studio-2015-template-asp-net-5-web-application-from-rc1-to-rc2.md

 {% endhighlight %}

 ## cshtml
 Next up, some sneaky references still reside in some cshtml files.
+Delete the following lines where `ApplicationInsights` is in red:

 ### `\Views\Shared\_Layout.cshtml`